mz2835/Patronus/README.md

-#  ELEN6883 course project: Meow-Meow
+#  ELEN6883 course project: Patronus
 Created by Yihan Zhu (yz4152), Mengdie Zhang (mz2835) and Youhan Li (yl4840).

 ## Steps for deployment and use